Malta is one of the most attractive islands in the Mediterranean

 If you go to Malta it is a must to try the island’s “national dish” stuffat tal-fenek, which is a stew based on rabbit, locall wine, and various vegetables, such as potatoes, peas and tomatoes.
 If you want to go to court, the writer himself has been at King’s Own Band Club Bar & amp; Resturant in Valetta, which was an exquisite pleasure.
 All in all we will gladly come back!

-Are you to the Mediterranean?
+Ready to experience the Mediterranean?

 - Sicily with Etna’s snow-capped landmarks and delicious wines and Mediterranean cuisine